vistadataproject/documents/README.md

 Summary:

 * This is a data-centric approach to VISTA data, not a code-centric approach.
-* The prototype will be implemented exclusively using Javascript, not MUMPS.
+* The prototype will be implemented exclusively using web technologies (above), not MUMPS.
+* No VISTA routines, packages, or modules will be changed or affected in any way (i.e. this is 'non-invasive')
+* Any modifications to VISTA by virtue of altering any of its packages will be leveraged by this approach.

 What this project is not:

 * Product Development
-* MUMPS
+* MUMPS development
+* VISTA package or infrastructure change

 More details are available on the project's website, [vistadataproject.info](http://vistadataproject.info/).